Ra Province: 2017 Census

 Ra as a whole is governed by a Provincial Council.

 The Ra dialect of Fijian is distinctive in that the consonant /t/, pronounced elsewhere in Fiji, is pronounced as a glottal stop.

+Environment

+Conservation work in Ra has included mangrove-focused blue carbon activities at Navitilevu Bay and forest-carbon restoration initiatives in the Nakauvadra area, both linked to Conservation International Fiji.